CPSC 525: Course Projects

 Use OpenCV or other open source software

 OpenCV is a free open-source system of software for performing computer vision tasks.
 It has a large number of existing modules and allows new features to be added.
 Many potential course projects could be designed to use the existing OpenCV capabilities and extend them by making some improvements.
 For example, OpenCV has modules for face detection and gesture recognition that could be improved by adding more training data or improving segmentation from cluttered backgrounds.
+Another project would be to systematically test various algorithms, such as feature detectors, against some data with known ground truth, and report the results.

 Object category recognition using boosting

-One of the most successful approaches to object category recognition is the use of the AdaBoost machine learning algorithm.
+One of the most popular approaches to object category recognition is the use of the AdaBoost machine learning algorithm.
 Matlab source code is available for performing a variant of AdaBoost (called GentleBoost) in the short course on object category recognition by Li, Fergus, and Torralba.
 You can experiment with this source code on various object category recognition tasks and report on its performance under varying training conditions.
 You could try to improve its performance by using additional image features as input.

 Improving Wikipedia articles on computer vision

 Many Wikipedia articles in the area of computer vision are unclear, missing information, or could use other improvements.
 You could choose some articles on topics related to the course, and work to improve them.
 These could be on specific topics such as the Hough Transform, or general topics such as Computer Vision itself.
-Your project report should describe the problems you addressed, what changes you made, and whether they were accepted by the other Wikipedia editors.
+Your project report should describe the problems you addressed, what changes you proposed, and whether they were accepted by the other Wikipedia editors.

 Review paper